RenderKit/ospray/README.md

         user@mymachine[~/Projects/ospray/release]: make

--   You should now have `libospray.so` as well as a set of sample viewers.
+-   You should now have `libospray.so` as well as a set of example application.
 You can test your version of OSPRay using any of the examples on the [OSPRay Demos and Examples](http://www.ospray.org/demos.html) page.

 Documentation